openstack-infra/infra-specs/specs/zuulv3.rst

       nodes: precise
       auth:
         inherit: true  # Child jobs may inherit these credentials
-        swift:         # Swift usage may only be defined in config repo
+        secrets:
-          - container: logs
+          - logserver-credentials
       workspace: /opt/workspace  # Where to place git repositories
       post-run:
         - archive-logs

 Jobs have inheritance, and the above definition provides a base level of functionality for all jobs.
-It sets a default timeout, requests a single node (of type precise), and requests swift credentials to upload logs.
+It sets a default timeout, requests a single node (of type precise), and requests credentials to upload logs.
 For security, job credentials are not available to be inherited unless the 'inherit' flag is set to true.
 For example, a job to publish a release may need credentials to upload to a distribution site -- users should not be able to subclass that job and use its credentials for another purpose.

 Further jobs may extend and override the remaining parameters::